joelewisnotts-cmd/JoeLewisCV/Joe Lewis Global Engineering Leader CV Markdown.md

 - Partner with business counterparts to develop multi-year strategic outlook
 - Provide leadership and oversight to a large team of technology leaders and developers
 - A consultative mindset with the ability to challenge, inspire, and drive innovation
-- Own the planning, design, and delivery of all product development and technical roadmap items
+- Own the planning, design, and delivery of all product development and technical roadmap items.

 ### Technical
 - AI writes half of your code